kiewic/kiewic.github.io/_posts/2017-04-27-aws-sdk-dynamodb.md

 npm install aws-sdk --save
 ````

 Then, copy and paste the following snippet into a Javascript file and execute.
-Don't forget to replace the region, the access key ID adn the access key ID.
+Don't forget to replace the region, the access key ID and the access key ID.

 <script src="https://gist.github.com/kiewic/b175e6a926d3ddd7277463980e8bd3b2.js"></script>